Skip to content

 The Infrastructure Gap Between Demo and Production

 Engineering teams evaluating multi-agent AI coding systems face a specific gap: the demo works, the proof-of-concept impresses stakeholders, and then production deployment surfaces failure modes that no amount of prompt engineering resolves.
-Anthropic's own engineering team documented how the lead agent's task descriptions and prompting affect subagent coordination and reliability, while an ICML 2025 poster examines how a linear chain topology degrades when a faulty agent is introduced.
+Anthropic's engineering team documented how task descriptions and prompting affect subagent coordination, while an ICML 2025 poster examines how linear chain topology degrades when a faulty agent is introduced.

-The infrastructure gap between demo and production requires structural solutions, not better prompts.
-LangChain's engineering team stated explicitly that "agentic workloads demand new primitives" beyond what web backends or traditional distributed systems provide.
-Intent implements these requirements through a coordinator/implementor/verifier architecture with isolated git worktrees and dedicated MCP connections per agent.
-This guide covers what production systems actually require, layer by layer.
+The infrastructure gap requires structural solutions at the platform level.
+LangChain's engineering team stated explicitly that "agentic workloads demand new primitives" beyond what web backends provide.
+Cosmos, Augment Code's unified cloud agents platform, addresses these requirements through composable primitives (Environments, Experts, and Sessions) that enforce isolation, govern execution, and make every agent run auditable.
+This guide covers what production systems require, layer by layer.

 What Demos Skip: 12 Failure Modes That Surface at Scale